 We recorded and produced content for these Holiday Clubs, which you can now use in your parishes whenever you like.
 It includes a beginning 30 minutes of ‘up front’ fun and games and a Bible message, followed by activities for you to do with your households.
-We then end with a final 15-minute roundoff and send out.
+We then end with a final 15-minute roundoff and send it out.
 There is content for Easter, summer, and Advent.

-For more information, contact Emma.
+If you would like more information, please contact Emma.

-‘I Wonder’ Cards: Young people & Intergenerational - Advent & Christmas resources
+‘I Wonder’ Cards: Young people & Intergenerational - Advent & Christmas resources.

-We have also created an online Advent Calendar where every day from 1st - 25th Dec you can uncover a different 'I wonder question as you walk through the whole nativity story from the books of Matthew and Luke.
+We have also created an online Advent Calendar where every day from 1st - 25th Dec, you can uncover a different 'I wonder' question as you walk through the whole nativity story from the books of Matthew and Luke.
 Share this link with the young people you know, in your youth group or with your family and friends and use the questions to journey to Christmas together.

 Advent Adventure: School’s resource

-A film that inspires school children to engage with the nativity story, through meeting the characters and cracking codes, along with other activities to complete, plus a take-home that can be brought to your church at a Christmas service.
+A film that inspires school children to engage with the nativity story through meeting the characters and cracking codes, along with other activities to complete, plus a take-home that can be brought to your church at a Christmas service.

 This can be done at any point during Advent.

-For more information contact Emma.
+If you would like more information contact Emma.

 Christingle – Intergenerational

-Holy Week in a box: Intergenerational
+Holy Week in a Box: Intergenerational

-A resource for use by all ages - a small box full of objects to help tell the story of the last week of Jesus’s life.
+A resource for all ages - a small box full of objects to help tell the story of the last week of Jesus’s life.
 Each day, there is something to take out of the box and a bible story to read or watch.
 The last day, Easter Sunday, allows you to invite households to join you at your Easter service and to use the objects in the box to tell the wonderful moment of resurrection.

 Click here to download.